retrofuturejosh/Confluent-Certified-Developer-Apache-Kafka-Study-Guide/KafkaConsumer.md

 ## Standalone Consumer

-Instead of subscribing to a topic, assign all partitions to consumer using `consumer.partitionsFor("topic")` method to get all partitions and `consumer.assign(partitions)` method to assign partitions
+Instead of subscribing to a topic, assign all partitions to consumer using `consumer.partitionsFor("topic")` method to get all partitions and `consumer.assign(partitions)` method to assign